Ruben-Arushanyan/react-component-shell/README.md

 **react-component-shell** is a package that allows you to quickly and easily create **react-contexts** and implement **state management**.

+**Shell** is a JavaScript class that has certain methods and properties to provide some type of functionality in the project.

+The main concept is to create **shell objects** and connect them to react components.

 ## Installation

 ```bash